vislearn/esac/README.md

 -------
 The core of the code are the scripts `train_esac.py` and `test_esac.py`.
 The exact [training](#training-esac) and [testing](#testing-esac) procedure will be discussed below.
-ESAC is trained for a specific `environment` which consists of a combination of datasets from the `dataset` folder.
+ESAC is trained for a specific `environment` which consists of a combination of datasets from the `datasets` folder.
 For example, for the 19Scenes environment discussed in the paper, we combine the 7Scenes and 12Scenes datasets.
 We explain the details of the data setup next.

 ## Data Structure